LLC vs. S-Corp

 In Summary

 • Like sole proprietorships, partnerships are “pass through” entities.
-A partnership is not subject to Federal income tax.
+A partnership is not subject to federal income tax.
 Rather, its owners are subject to Federal income tax on their share of the profit.

 • Form 1065 is used to calculate a partnership’s profit or loss.